dz1kill/backend_messenger/README.md

 Stack: Node.js, Express, WS, PostgreSQL, Sequelize-typescript, JWT.

-## Examples of responses and responses websocket :
+## Examples of websocket requests and responses :

 1. Connection to the websocket occurs via the http protocol.
    In the connection request, the user token must be passed in the header.